Esri/arcgis-runtime-samples-android/PopupInWebMapForViewing/README.md

 A popup's properties such background color, text color, and selector color can be set through the PopupContainer.
 The setting in the PopupContainer will affect all the PopupView in the PopupContainer.
 If a property is not set, a default value will be used.

 ## Sample Requirements
 The Popup samples depend on the [Andriod Support Library](https://developer.android.com/tools/support-library/index.html).
-Instructions for setting that it up prior to running the app is detailed below.

-### Steps
- 1. Create a new Sample project for PopupWebMapForEditing.
-Refer to the [Integration features document](https://developers.arcgis.com/en/android/guide/integration-features.htm#ESRI_SECTION1_162634B4429843789DA0311F52908566) to create a new sample project.
- 2. Right click the sample project and select Android Tools > Add Support Library
- 3. Accept packages to install and click Install
- 4. Under Android Private Libraries you should see the android-support-v4.jar file library
- 5. Right click the sample project and select Properties
- 6. Select the Java Build Path on the left hand side then select Order and Export in the Java Build Path tabs
- 7. Make sure Android Private Libraries is checked
- 8. Run the application
- 9. Single tap on a graphic to see the resulting ```Popup```

- **NOTE**: We get the support library dependency from our build.gradle file as a compile time depedency.
-This is important as to work with the PopUp API, support library is required.
+**NOTE**: The PopupInWebMapForViewing sample depends on the Android Support Library and is included in the sample as a compile time depedency in the modules build.gradle file.